 In order to create the magical end result, it’s important to know two things: what your team will pass to you, and what your team expects you to give them back.
 It’s also helpful to know the overall objective, so you can try to add some additional value (this makes more effective use of timelines and budget).

 This is true of a project in any medium, and for clients as much as agencies, but it’s surprising how often this basic principle of teamwork is neglected.

-I believe in the traditional values of service, loyalty and being honest – both with your product and your potential customers (what is now called brand transparency).
+I believe in the traditional values of service, loyalty and honesty — both with your product and your potential customers (often called brand transparency).
 This yields better results for everyone in the long term.
-It is often hard to disagree – but that’s the only way to achieve change.
+It is often hard to disagree — but that’s the only way to achieve change.